Carpenters Estate: History

 Carpenters Estate is located in the London Borough of Newham.
 The estate's name originates from The Worshipful Company of Carpenters, an ancient London livery company, which in the late 19th century bought what was farmland in West Ham for industrial development.
 Many of London's factories were built on the canals of the River Lea, the railroads, and Carpenters Road in the following decades.
 To house the workers for these factories, the Company of Carpenters built rows of Victorian terraced houses between Carpenters Road and the neighbouring town centre of Stratford.
-The Company made efforts to improve the lives of the area's employees and residents, including the creation of a school and a social club.
+The company made efforts to improve the lives of the area's employees and residents, including the creation of a school and a social club.

-However, during the Second World War, Stratford was a frequent target for air raids, and by the end of the war much of the Carpenters Estate housing had been destroyed or was badly damaged.The area had large bombsites and semi demolished houses still standing until the mid 1950s.
-The housing stock was very substandard, old and poorly built, very small with no bathrooms only tin baths, outside toilets, pervasive damp with endemic mice and bed bugs, only gas lighting with no electicity until about 1953 and most only had coal fires for heating adding to the smog.
+However, during the Second World War, Stratford was a frequent target for air raids, and by the end of the war much of the Carpenters Estate housing had been destroyed or was badly damaged.
+The area had large bombsites and semi demolished houses still standing until the mid-1950s.
+The housing stock was very substandard, old and poorly built, very small with no bathrooms only tin baths, outside toilets, pervasive damp with endemic mice and bed bugs, only gas lighting with no electricity until about 1953 and most only had coal fires for heating adding to the smog.
 Rent controls meant no money was spent for improvements.
-The area suffered from thick amd long lasting smogs from industrial pollutants from the factories and the steam trains at stratford station, respiratory diseases were extremely common.
-The area had a stench from the factories, especially paint,glue varnish, chemicals and meat processing.
-The community was a strong cockney one, East Enders.
-The entire estate was demolished by the council under slum clearance in 1966., The present estate was built in 1967, combining low rise housing (Doran Walk) and three tower blocks:
+The area suffered from thick and long lasting smogs from industrial pollutants from the factories and the steam trains at Stratford station, respiratory diseases were extremely common.
+The area had a stench from the factories, especially paint, glue varnish, chemicals and meat processing.
+The community was a strong cockney one.
+The entire estate was demolished by the council under slum clearance in 1966.
+The present estate was built in 1967, combining low rise housing (Doran Walk) and three tower blocks: